firepress-org/FirePress_Klimax2/README.md

 ## License

 - This fork is under the **GNU** license.
 Details at https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE
-- The Ghost’s software, is under the **MIT** license.
+- This theme is under the **MIT** license.
 Details at https://ghost.org/license/

 ## FirePress Hosting